ichadhr/ichadhr.github.io/_posts/2013-10-13-why-im-still-uncomfortable-using-my-mac.md

 * 3 shortcut keys + 1 letter: Cmd + Alt + Shift + S ('Save for the web' in Photoshop)
 * 4 shortcut keys + 1 letter (very rare though)

-Because there are 4 shortcut keys, and because you can press a different combination for each level (besides the 4th level), you can for example in the 2nd level, have either Cmd + Alt or Cmd + Shift or Cmd +  Ctrl.
+Because there are 4 shortcut keys, and because you can press a different combination for each level (besides the 4th level), you can for example in the 2nd level, have either Cmd + Alt or Cmd + Shift or <kbd>Cmd</kbd> +  Ctrl.
 If you then attach a letter to each of these combinations, you have multiple shortcuts for the *same* letter.
 In the end, there are *a lot* of keyboard shortcuts available.

 Well then, what's the problem with combinations?